Top-ranked recipe named "Mole De Poblano (Chocolate Chicken W/chilli)"

 Try this Mole De Poblano (Chocolate Chicken W/chilli) recipe, or contribute your own.
-"Chocolate" and "Chilis" are two of the tags cooks chose for Mole De Poblano (Chocolate Chicken W/chilli).
+"Chocolate" and "Chilis" are two tags used to describe Mole De Poblano (Chocolate Chicken W/chilli).

 "Really tasty, didn't add the rum at the end but i'd try next time.
 More direction on some of the amounts for the ingredients would be great."- orourken